WebAssembly/design/UseCases.md

 ## Inside the browser

-* Common NPAPI users, within the web’s security model.
+* Common NPAPI users, within the web's security model and APIs.
 * Better execution for languages that are currently cross-compiled (GWT, Dart, C/C++).
 * Image / video editing.